-1.1 A player is considered to have control of the ball when the player has the ball firmly held in 1 or both hands, arms, or legs or holds the ball firmly under the body without having the ball touch the ground.
+1.1 A player is considered to have control of the ball when the player has the ball firmly held in one or both hands, arms or legs or holds the ball firmly in one or both hands, arms or legs or hols the ball firmly under the body without having the ball touch the ground.
 The grip on the ball must be firm enough to enable the player to stop the rotation of the ball and to exhibit influence over its direction.